 Setting Up a SEP-IRA

-- Execute a Written Agreement: Establish a written agreement and advise eligible employees of the SEP IRA plan.
+- Execute a Written Agreement: Create a plan document and inform eligible employees.

-- Make Contributions: Calculate and make contributions based on a predetermined percentage of each employee’s compensation.
-Alternatively, make payments based on a percentage range determined by business earnings.
+- Make Contributions: To make contributions, calculate an established percentage of each employee’s compensation.
+Alternatively, make payments based on a range of percentages determined by business performance.

 - Maintain Records: Keep detailed records of all contributions made to employee accounts, including dates of contribution and figures.
-Additionally, ensure records are well-organized and easily accessible for review purposes.
+Additionally, ensure records are well-organized and easily accessible for inspection purposes.

 SIMPLE IRA

 "SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with up to 100 employees.
-Employees can fund their own accounts through payroll deductions, and employers can also contribute.
+Employees can make contributions to their own accounts through payroll deductions, and employers can also make contributions.
 This plan is low-cost as it's mainly funded by employees, and their contributions can be eligible for tax deduction.

 Benefits of a SIMPLE IRA

 - Ease of Setup and Administration: SIMPLE IRAs are straightforward to establish and maintain, with no annual filing requirements for employers.
-This makes them ideal for small businesses with limited administrative resources.
+This makes them perfect for small businesses with constrained administrative resources.

 - Employer Contributions: Employers are required to make contributions, by either matching employee contributions up to 3% of their salary or making a non-elective contribution of 2% of each eligible employee’s salary.